ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 } QueryConfig;
 ~~~

+The length prefix of the `query_config` ensures that the `QueryConfig` structure
+can be decoded even if an unrecognized variant is encountered (i.e., an
+unimplemented query type).

 The maximum batch size for `fixed_size` query is optional.
 If `query_type` is
 `fixed_size` and `max_batch_size` is 0, Aggregator should provision the task
 without maximum batch size limit.
 Which means during batch validation